weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ### Concurrent compilation on ORC

 ORC JIT supports concurrent compilation of concurrent code!
-This is neat, but it needs attention in customizations.
+This is neat, but it needs attention when we customize it.
 TPDE's `compile_to_elf()` is not thread-safe: It fails if we call it concurrently from multiple threads, but this is exactly what happens in ORC.
-We need to fix this, but we don't want to create a new TPDE instance for each compile job.
+We need to fix this in the `TPDECompiler` class, but we don't want to create a new TPDE instance for each compile job.
 This is the fast path!